MCausc78/stoat.py/docs/intro.rst

 :orphan:

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 .. _intro:

 Introduction
 ============

-This is the documentation for pyvolt, a library for Python to aid in creating bots that utilize the Revolt API.
+This is the documentation for stoat.py, a library for Python to aid in creating bots that utilize the Stoat API.

 Prerequisites
 -------------

-pyvolt works with Python 3.10 or higher.
+stoat.py works with Python 3.10 or higher.
 Support for earlier versions of Python is not provided.
 Python 2.7 or lower is not supported.
 Python 3.9 or lower is not supported.